 Easter is just around the corner - and we can’t wait to get started on hunting Easter Eggs!
 Maybe the Easter Bunny has even hidden a few eggs on your website that you haven’t found yet.
 We’ll help you find them!

-At first glance, everything on the website seems to be in order.
-Pages load quickly, they’re accessible, but if you look more closely, you can always find a few elements that have been neglected which over time, can lead to a loss in performance.
+At first glance, everything on your website might seem to be in order.
+Pages load quickly, they’re accessible… but if you look more closely, you can always find a few elements that have been neglected which over time, and which can lead to a loss in performance.

 The Easter bunny is hopping from house to house, leaving a trail of eggs behind him.
 But what if the quality of the roads is poor?
 He won’t get very far – or even worse, he might injure himself.
 So make sure that the information architecture of your website is optimised and regularly check whether link targets are still accessible, and that all your pages are listed in the sitemap.